7 Scoring

 - Program Areas: the 20 BOEM planning regions used for offshore energy management

-- Subregions: intermediate spatial groupings (e.g., Atlantic, Gulf of Mexico, Pacific, Alaska)
+- Subregions: intermediate spatial groupings (e.g., Atlantic, Gulf of America, Pacific, Alaska)

 - Ecoregions: BOEM-defined ecological regions used as the rescaling baseline